Aoibhinn/battleship/README.md

 - Click on Deploy

 ## Credits
-Code Institue for the deployment terminal
+- Code Institute for the deployment terminal
+- Code Institute for inspiration for the game
-Wikipedia for details of the Battleships game
+- Wikipedia for details of the Battleships game